s2seweis/chat-app-websockets/README.md

 This repository contains a real-time chat application built with React for the frontend, an Express server for the backend, and MongoDB as the database.
 The communication between the client and server is established through Websockets, enabling seamless and instant messaging between users.

 ## Redesign and lifting the state for the Frontend:
-Example for how to redesign it: https://github.com/aliakbarzohour/RealTime-Chat-App
+- Example for how to redesign it: https://github.com/aliakbarzohour/RealTime-Chat-App
+- Move socket.io into the express server if possible

 ## Table of Contents
 - [Prerequisites](#prerequisites)